mainlp/mainlp.github.io/_pages/projects.md

 More information:
 - See the [KLIMA-MEMES project website](https://klimamemes.ifkw.lmu.de/)

+<h3 class="category"><a name="collabproj">On-going collaboration projects</a></h2>

+The following lists selected on-going research projects at other institutions, which MaiNLP is a partner in:

+### <a name="travolta">Travolta: Tracing Attitudes And Variation In Online Luxembourgish Text Archives</a>

+This project, led by Prof. Christoph Purschke from the University of Luxembourg combines Natural Language Processing with sociolinguistic analysis to trace the development of written Luxembourgish an public discourse online.

 <h2 class="category"><a name="finishproj">Completed research projects</a></h2>

 ### <a name="multiskill">DFF Project thematic AI, MultiSkill: Multilingual Information Extraction for Job Posting Analysis (2020-2024)</a>